Side effects of hormone therapy for prostate cancer

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

 About half the men treated with anti androgens alone, such as bicalutamide (Casodex), keep their sex drive and can get erections.
 This is also true for high dose treatment with Casodex.
 But you may still become impotent with long term treatment.
 About 1 in 5 men (20%) keep their ability to get an erection, even with long term treatment.
-There is information about coping with erection problems in the sex and cancer for men section.
+Early treatment with medicines can help maintain the ability to have erections.
+There is information about these medicines and other ways of coping with erection problems in the sex and cancer for men section.
 And there is information about how prostate cancer can affect your sex life in this section.

 Hot flushes and sweating can be troublesome.
 They are the same as the hot flushes that women friends and relatives may have had when going through menopause.
 The flushes are caused by your testosterone levels dropping.
 They may gradually get better as you get used to the treatment.
 Hot flushes are most likely with LHRH blockers because these drugs cut off testosterone production altogether.
 Unfortunately, in some men the flushes keep on happening as long as you take the drug.